dlerps/ddev-tools/README.md

 ## Content
 ### CollectionUtils
-Collection utilities are a set of extension method.
-Currently there are only method for IDictionary.
+Collection utilities are a set of extension methods.
+Currently there are only methods for `IDictionary`.

 ### GenericDictionary
 A dictionary implementation which only takes a generic type for the key and accepts all types of values.